mapkyca/Home.API/README.md

 Modern homes contain an ever increasing number of inputs and outputs - smart electricity & water meters, Current Cost monitors, WeMo sockets and a whole smorgosboard of X10 enabled gizmos and homebrew Raspberry Pi hardware hacks.

 Wouldn't it be cool if you could control all of these from a central place?
-Wouldn't it be cool if you could simple expose a common API for all of these devices, lowering the bar to writing cool applications?
+Wouldn't it be cool if you could simple expose a common API for all of these devices and talk to them using standard web technologies, lowering the bar to writing cool applications?

 I think so! :)